Nick390/Auburn-1.0.0/README.md

 ```
 * Extract the files to main directory.
 * Delete zip file if it's there.
+* Go to File `config/tables.config.php` and execute all tables manually.
-* Navigate to `includes/source/dp_connect.php` change the username and the password to what did you put in mysql and save the file.
+* Navigate to `includes/source/db.php` & `includes/source/dp_connect.php` & `includes/source/function.php` change the username and the password to what did you put in mysql and save the file.
-* Now go to the mean page in the login form username is "root" password is "root" and after you login you can change everything.
+* Now go to the mean page in the login form create an account then login using that account.
+* You are ready to use the system.
 ---

 ###### Good Luck